-Note: In the command, there are sequential points such as A / B / C / point C, a safety assessment must be carried out to avoid damage to peripheral facilities
+Note: In the command, there are sequential points such as A / B / C / D. Etc. If the user clicks 【move】 to skip point B from point A to point C, a safety assessment must be carried out to avoid damage to peripheral facilities